bbux-dev/datacraft/docs/source/examples.rst

       }
     }

-The NAME field is defined using the full spec format, while there rest are defined with the short hand notation.
-Notice for the LAT and LONG, fields that they are cast to floating point values, since by default all csv data is read in as a string.
-We define a CITY_FILE_CONFIG reference that holds the name of the datafile that contains the csv data values.
+To simplify our spec, a :ref:`csv_select<csv_core_types>` type field spec is used to define the various fields from the csv we want to use.
 The ``sample_rows`` configuration parameter will ensure that the cities are selected at random from our csv file, but are consistent across rows in the file.
 We also template the name of the datafile to use.
 This simplifies testing the spec by allowing us to specify different csv files to use for data population.
 The ``-v`` or ``--vars csv_file=filename.csv`` command line args must be specified in order for this value to be properly populated.